 On the left is the ideal basic circuit for interfacing. vi is the input voltage, vo is the voltage sent to the ADC, vr is a reference voltage used for setting the center or zero input voltage, and R1 and R2 are used for input scaling and current limiting to bring the input voltage into the range of the ADC.

-On the left are the 5 formulas needed to determine the values of vr and R2.
+On the right are the 5 formulas needed to determine the values of vr and R2.
 R1 will be chosen initially as we will see in an example below.
 As you can see in formulas I,III,IV, and V, the term R is the voltage divider ratio of the resistors calculated by formula II.

 Now that I have my basic circuit, and the required formulas, let's now create a useful example.

 In this example, my parameters will be as follows:

 Input impedance of at least 1Mohm.

 So when vin = 12v, vo = 5v